prakharsing7/prakharsing7/README.md

 I'm a researcher and backend engineer at [Electric Miles](https://electricmiles.com), where I investigate the gap between OCPP smart charging specifications and real-world grid-responsive behaviour while working on creating a scalable CSMS.
 My work sits at the intersection of energy systems, convex optimisation, and distributed software — turning grid constraints and price signals into OCPP-native charging schedules that run on real hardware.

-I'm also the author of [GridMind](https://github.com/prakharsing7/gridmind) — an open-source Python library that solves EV charging schedules as a convex LP and outputs OCPP-native `SetChargingProfile` messages ready to send to real chargers.
+Check out: [GridMind](https://github.com/prakharsing7/gridmind) — an open-source Python library that solves EV charging schedules as a convex LP and outputs OCPP-native `SetChargingProfile` messages ready to send to real chargers.

 ---